bookia20/devday18/README.md

    ![glue5](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab3/glue_5.PNG)

-7. You can run queries against CSV format data however specially for aggregate type queries (e.g. show me average distance of all rides) since CSV is a row based format cost of running the such queries is high and performance is not optimal.
+7. You can run queries against CSV format data however specially for aggregate type queries (e.g. show me average distance of all rides) since CSV is a row based format cost of running such queries is high and performance is not optimal.
 Try following query in Amazon Athena and notice the 'Data scanned:' after the query is finished.

    ```
-   select count(*) from reinv17_yellow;
+   select count(*) from q417_yellow;
    ```

    i.
 Open the [AWS Management console for Amazon Athena](https://ap-southeast-2.console.aws.amazon.com/athena/home?force&region=ap-southeast-2).